 Set a passphrase that you'll remember and then confirm it a second time.
 After confirming your passphrase, it'll print a key fingerprint and some strange abstract ASCII artwork that you can safely ignore.

 Next, we need to let GitHub know about this key we just created.
 Head over to https://github.swarthmore.edu and log in using your typical Swarthmore account credentials (same account you use for email).
 It may ask for your name, email address, or other information.
 Fill that in.

-When you're properly logged in, click the small gear icon at the top right of the page to get to your account settings.
-Choose SSH Keys from the menu on the left.
-Click the Add SSH key button, and two boxes will appear.
-Fill in the name with anything you like, this is just to help you remember where you generated the key.
-I would suggest a name like CS account.
+When you're properly logged in, click your avatar image (small square) at the top right of the page and select settings.
+Choose SSH and GPG Keys from the menu on the left.
+Click the New SSH key button, and two boxes will appear.
+Fill in the title with anything you like, this is just to help you remember where you generated the key.
+I would suggest a title like CS account.

 Before you starting using the git command on the command line, you need to give it a basic configuration.
 This will tell git who you are, making it easy for you and your partner to identify who committed code to your shared repository.